opengeogroep/safetymaps-onboard/README.md

 The script `safetymaps-onboard.cmd` copies the `update` directory to `bin` and and starts it.
 The old version is moved to the `bak` directory.

+## Installation

+Copy `bag_settings.sh.example` to `bag_settings.sh` and adjust settings to your environment.
+The settings should allow psql to connect to the same bag database as the NodeJS safetymapsDBK application.

+Run `release.sh` to create a distribution in the `bin` directory including the Lucene search index.

+Configure filesetsync as follows:
+_TODO_

 ## Functionality

 The fullscreen safetymapsDBK viewer is designed to work as a static web